-If you observe a fumble in your area of coverage, drop your bean bag to mark the spot of the fumble that occurs beyond the neutral zone.
-It is not necessary to bean bag a fumble that occurs behind the neutral zone, though it is not improper to do so.
+If you observe a fumble in your area of coverage, drop your bean bag to mark the spot of the fumble that occurs anywhere on the field.

 After bean bagging the spot of the fumble, continue to officiate the remainder of the play.